SannapaneniBharadwaj/PUBMED_Text_Analysis/README.md

 To see the interactive plot, click here https://plot.ly/create/?fid=bharadwajsannapaneni8021:13

-To understand the theme of the topics/clusters, we can use show_topic which gives the relevant terms in an topic.
-For example, figure below shows the relevant terms of first topic.

-#### Have to place figure

 Till now topic ids are taken directly from Lda using show command.
 In next section, pyLDAvis has numbers shown on circles that are ranked according to topic prevalence in document.